Islamic University, Bangladesh: Faculties and departments

-At present the university offers academic programs through its 38 departments under 9 faculties and one self-contained Institute of Islamic Education and Research (IIER).
+At present the university offers academic programs through its 41 departments under 9 faculties and one self-contained Institute of Islamic Education and Research (IIER).
 The government-approved recent organogram of the university sets out to operate 59 departments and 3 self-contained Institutes.
 The faculty-wise distribution of departments is as follows:

 Faculty of Theology and Islamic Studies

-Degree awarded: BTIS (Hons.), MTIS, MPhil & PhD.
+Degree awarded: BTIS (Hons), MTIS, MPhil & PhD.

-There are Five departments under this faculty and the medium of instructions are Arabic, English & Bengali based on subjects, which are:
+There are Four departments under this faculty and the medium of instructions are Arabic, English & Bengali based on subjects, which are: